lexman/tuttle/README.md

 When you run this project (under Windows), you get a report of every thing that has been run, when, whether it succeeded, an access to the logs, and...
 The nice dependency graph like [this one !](http://abonnasseau.github.io/tuttle/docs/demo/tuttle_report.html)

+Please note that Tuttle is at a very early stage of development and must be considered as alpha, therefore syntax is likely to change.

 # Install